nslee333/dev-folder/task_app/project_notes.md

     14: Display tasks properly on page.

     15: Post axios request working properly.
         15.1: Modify Axios post method boilerplate.
         15.2: Write a function to call axios method with.
             - Figure out how to handle the newTaskString passed to the axios post method.

-    15.3:
+    16: Implement delete functionality.
+        16.1: Styled close button.
+        16.2: Wrote delete task function, and modified axios delete to include data with http request.

+    2.design: When a task is marked completed - it is deleted from the database?
+    3.design.: Use AXIOS for client-side http requests

+    1. On first load, it needs to load the active tasks.
+        - Under useEffect function?
+    2. Implement Axios: GET, POST, DELETE methods.